npbauman/QIS-Highlights/Readme.md

-This repository is dedicated to highlighting developments within the Quantum Information Science (QIS) Initiative at the Pacific Northwest National Laboratory (PNNL).
+This repository is dedicated to highlighting developments within the Quantum Information Science (QIS) Initiative.
 It also provides some links, software, and data pertinent to the projects as well.

 **Table of Contents**
 - [Development of the NWChem-QDK interface](#Development-of-the-NWChem-QDK-interface)